Best MetaTrader 5 (MT5) Forex Brokers for 2026 Best MetaTrader 5 (MT5) Forex Brokers for 2026

 Copy Trading and Social Features on MT5

-Several platforms extend this with proprietary copy systems running alongside MT5.
+Several trading platforms extend this with proprietary copy systems running alongside MT5.
 Pepperstone integrates with DupliTrade and Myfxbook Autotrade.
 AvaTrade offers DupliTrade integration.
 FXTM runs its own FXTM Invest system, which lets strategy managers earn a performance fee while followers mirror positions automatically.

 The key consideration with any copy setup is fill discrepancy.
 Signal provider entries happen at their platform, and follower entries happen at yours.
 The two will never be identical, especially during fast markets.
 The wider your spread and the slower your fill speed, the more your copied results will diverge from the provider’s stated record.